kon-drees/sls-ml/README.md

 For feature extractions of the argumentation framework and data labeling, use the main methods in af_feature_extractor.py and af_ml_label_calculator.py Python files.

-Set the locations of the output data and argumentation frameworks in the Main methods of each python files like this:
+Set the locations of the output data and argumentation frameworks in the Main methods of each Python files like this:

 ```python
 if __name__ == '__main__':